tagtogorg/tagtog-doc/on-premises-sysadmin.md

 <h3>Flexible seats</h3>

-In OnPremises, you can have more users than your license allows.
-However, you can only have that many <strong>active</strong> users as it allows.
-For example, let's say you have a license for 25 annotators - therefore, you can have more users created than 25, but only 25 of them can be <strong>active</strong>.
+In OnPremises, your tagtog license allows you a maximum number of <strong>active</strong> users.
+However, you could have in your system more users created (which will necessarily be <strong>inactive</strong>).
+For example, let's say you have a tagtog license for 25 annotators.
+In this case, you could have more users registered than 25, but only 25 of them can be <strong>active</strong>.
 The rest of the users must be <strong>inactive</strong>.

 <div class="img-with-caption">
   <img src="/assets/img/sysadmin/users-limits_updated.png" width="50%" align="center" alt="Screenshot: panel informing about users in the system & limit of active users" />